Bioidentical Hormone Replacement for Women

 Ask your doctor to organise the appropriate hormone tests.

-If your doctor refuses to co-operate click here to find a co-operative doctor that will.
-Alternatively you can contact us for a consultation where we can arrange the hormone testing and make recommendations based on your history, symptoms and test results.
+If your doctor lacks the experience you can contact us for a consultation where we can arrange the hormone testing and make recommendations based on your history, symptoms and test results.
 We will then put you into contact with a sympathetic doctor if you require any scripts for bioidentical hormones.

 Click here to find out why some doctors are so critical of bioidentical Hormones.